generateme/inferme/README.md

 Currently 3 inference algorithms are implemented:

-* `:forward-sampling` - every result with positive probability is traced, input parameters are randomly sampled from priors (if available)
+* `:forward-sampling` - every result with positive probability is traced, input parameters are randomly sampled from priors (if available).
+This method is good to generate samples from generative model.
 * `:rejection-sampling` - every result with probability proportional to returned likelihood is traced, input parameters are randomly sampled from priors (if available)
 * `:metropolis-hastings` - MCMC